 "We can't leave Orb, or this world, in the hands of those bastards."

 The leader of Orb and Cagalli's adopted father, Lord Uzumi is completely dedicated to maintaining Orb's neutral stance.
 This becomes ever more difficult as the war spirals out of control.
 Faced with increasing pressure to choose a side in the ZAFT-Earth Alliance conflict, he refuses to compromise his nation's ideals.
-In the end, he commits suicide in the process of self-destructing Orb's mass driver to keep it out of the Earth Alliance's hands.

 "I have a body capable of greater strengths and a brain capable of acquiring greater knowledge than a human being who was born naturally."